akirataguchi115/vscode-finnish-keybindings/README.md

 This extension maps Finnish/Swedish keyboard shortcuts that are present Windows' version to Visual Studio Code.
 More information [here](https://github.com/microsoft/vscode/issues/143442).

-## What keyboard shortcuts are included
+## What keyboard shortcuts are included?

 | Command | Key |
 | :---------: | :---------: |